vipinagrawal25/MeMC/paper/paper.md

  -->
 ## Sticking to a solid surface

-As a specific example of nano-vesicle, we consider an exosome.
-We quote from Ref. [@pegtel2019exosomes] " Exosomes are small, single-membrane, secreted organelles of $\sim 30$ to $\sim 200$ nm in diameter that have the same topology as the cell and are enriched in selected proteins, lipids, nucleic acids, and glycoconjugates. " The exosomes that we consider here were collected from immortalized cell line and extracted following the procedures as described in Ref. [@cavallaro2019label].
+As a specific example of a nano-vesicle, we consider an exosome.
+We quote from Ref. [@pegtel2019exosomes] "Exosomes are small, single-membrane, secreted organelles of $\sim 30$ to $\sim 200$ nm in diameter that have the same topology as the cell and are enriched in selected proteins, lipids, nucleic acids, and glycoconjugates."
+The exosomes that we consider here were collected from immortalized cell line and extracted following the procedures as described in Ref. [@cavallaro2019label].
 To measure the force-distance curve it is necessary to fix an exosome on a